 Performed and recorded with:

-Jimmy Heath, Alex Sipiagin, Antonio Hart, Mark Turner, David Binney, Jason Palmer, Reggie Workman, Linda Oh, Andy Hunter, Jonathan Powell, Chris Potter, Marko Djordjevic, Roman Filiu, Gabriel Vicéns, Rafael Statin, Carlos Maldonado, Sean Fitzpatrick, Dan Martinez, Dimitrije Vasiljevic, Joel Mateo, Miles Griffith, Marko Churnchetz, Jure Pukl, Lenart Krecic, Igor Lumpert, Igor Bezget, Robert Jukic, Vladimir Kostadinovic, Milan Nikolic, Zan Tetickovic, Sri Hanuraga, Kristijan Krajncan, Ziga Murko, Miguel Rodriguez
+Jimmy Heath, Alex Sipiagin, Antonio Hart, Mark Turner, David Binney, Jason Palmer, Reggie Workman, Linda Oh, Andy Hunter, Jonathan Powell, Chris Potter, Marko Djordjevic, Roman Filiu, Rafael Maya, Gabriel Vicéns, Rafael Statin, Carlos Maldonado, Sean Fitzpatrick, Dan Martinez, Dimitrije Vasiljevic, Joel Mateo, Miles Griffith, Marko Churnchetz, Jure Pukl, Lenart Krecic, Igor Lumpert, Igor Bezget, Robert Jukic, Vladimir Kostadinovic, Milan Nikolic, Zan Tetickovic, Sri Hanuraga, Kristijan Krajncan, Ziga Murko, Miguel Rodriguez

 Carnegie Hall, United Nations Headquarters NYC (performance for International Jazz Day).
 Blue Note Jazz Festival, DROM, Brooklyn Museum, NuBlu NYC - New York City; Jazz Festival Ljubljana, Festival Lent, Jazzinty Abonma, Linhart's hall - Cankar house, Jazz Club Gajo - Slovenia; Mediawave festival, Romer house – Hungary; Groznjan Jazz Festival, BP Club - Croatia; JazzOra Leuwen - Belgium; North Sea Jazz Festival, DIZZY Jazz Cafe – The Netherlands; Ladonas Jazz Festival - Greece; Paradise Jazz Festival – Cyprus